tuanha1305/vs-ai-commit/README.md

 1. Open VS Code.
 2. Click on the gear icon in the lower-left corner to open the **Settings**.
-3. Search for "Commit AI Generator" in the settings search bar.
+3. Search for "AI Commit VS Code" in the settings search bar.
 4. Enter your OpenAI API key in the designated field.

 > [!NOTE]